liqotech/liqo/docs/examples/quick-start.md

 ```

 By default, Kubernetes schedules each pod either in the local or in the remote cluster, optimizing each deployment based on the available resources.
 However, you can play with *affinity* constraints to force Kubernetes to schedule each component in a specific location, and see that everything continues to work smoothly.
-Specifically, the manifest above forces the frontend component to be executed in the *local* cluster, as this is required to enable *port-forwarding*, which is leveraged below.

-Each demo component is exposed as a Service and accessed by other components.
-However, given that nobody knows, a priori, where each Service will be deployed (either locally or in the remote cluster), Liqo [*replicates*](FeatureResourceReflection) all Kubernetes Services across both clusters, although the corresponding pod may be running only in one location.
-Hence, each microservice deployed across clusters can reach the others seamlessly: independently of the cluster a pod is deployed in, each pod can contact other Services and leverage the traditional Kubernetes discovery mechanisms (e.g., DNS discovery and environment variables).
+That's because Liqo takes care of the inter-pod communication across the clusters in the offloaded namespace, and of the [*replication*](FeatureResourceReflection) of the `Service` resources, so that each pod can contact each others, reach the Services and leverage the traditional Kubernetes discovery mechanisms (e.g., DNS discovery and environment variables).

 Additionally, several other objects (e.g. `ConfigMaps` and `Secrets`) inside a namespace are replicated in the remote cluster within the *twin namespace*, thus, ensuring that complex applications can work seamlessly across clusters.